MNicer2004/mcenicer/README.md

 ### 👨‍💻 About Me

-- 🏫 Studying Computer Science at [Your University]
+- 🏫 Studying Information Technology at [Urdaneta City University]
 - 💻 I love contributing to open-source ([Hacktoberfest](https://hacktoberfest.com), SWOC, GSSoC).
 - ✍️ I write blogs on [Dev.to](https://dev.to).
 - 🎧 I enjoy reading, calisthenics, and music.